RishitSingh10/person-integration-into-scene/README.md

 - Model: vit_h
 - [Download Link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)
 - Place the downloaded file in the `models/` directory
 - *Note: The model is requires 12-16GB VRAM to run.
-Download a smaller model if you don't have enough VRAM.*
+Download a smaller model if you don't have enough VRAM*

 ## Project Structure